Récoltant-Manipulant (RM): What Makes Grower Champagne So Special

 Leclerc Briant (Épernay)

-Pascal Leclerc was a pioneer of biodynamic champagne and showed that sustainable viticulture and top quality go hand in hand.
+Pascal Leclerc was a pioneer of biodynamic champagne and has shown that sustainable viticulture and top quality go hand in hand.

 Questions about this article?